maxmind/GeoIP2-java/README.md

 `DatabaseReader.Builder`.
 You must provide the `Builder` constructor either an `InputStream` or `File` for your GeoIP2 database.
 You may also specify the `fileMode` and the `locales` fallback order using the methods on the `Builder` object.

-After you have created the `DatabaseReader`, you may then call the appropriate method (e.g., `city`) for your database, passing it the IP address you want to look up.
+After you have created the `DatabaseReader`, you may then call one of the appropriate methods, e.g., `city` or `tryCity`, for your database.
+These methods take the IP address to be looked up.
+The methods with the `try` prefix return an `Optional` where the value will be empty if the value is not present in the database.
+The method without the prefix will throw an `AddressNotFoundException` if the address is not in the database.

 If the lookup succeeds, the method call will return a response class for the GeoIP2 lookup.
 The class in turn contains multiple record classes, each of